acntech/docker-kafka/README.md

 # docker-kafka
 Docker image with Apache Kafka, based on the acntech/jre image

-Kafka needs Apache ZooKeeper in order to coordinate it's cluter nodes and runtime operations.
+Kafka needs Apache ZooKeeper in order to coordinate nodes and runtime operations.

 ## Configuration
 The Kafka instance can be configures using the following environment variables: